SudirKrishnaaRS/NextJS-15-CC/README.md

-# Please refer the `wiki` page https://github.com/SudirKrishnaaRS/NextJS-15-CC/wiki to view the notes
+# Please refer to the `wiki` page https://github.com/SudirKrishnaaRS/NextJS-15-CC/wiki to view the notes

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+***

 # Intro to NextJS 15